open-risk/portfolioAnalytics/README.md

 The basic formulas are reasonably simple and well known: They underpin the calculation of RWA (risk weighted assets), and in turn required capital, thus ensuring stability for the entire banking systems worldwide

+The library provides support for the Monte Carlo testing framework

+Dependencies: scipy, sympy

 ### Current Functions

 * vasicek_base